shopware/docs/products/paas/build-deploy.md

 done
 ```

-Run this command from your project directory so that the `shopware` command knows which project to update.
+Run this command from your project directory so the `shopware` command knows which project to update.

 The command connects to the application server to generate the JWT keys.
 It then sets the `JWT_PUBLIC_KEY` and `JWT_PRIVATE_KEY` as private environment variables.